 Of everything on the list, processed food will require the most effort to replace.
 The Western diet—which the majority of us eat—consists of highly processed foods, almost always packaged in shiny plastic.
 It’s convenient but not healthy for us or the planet.

 Alternative: Cook real food.
 Yes, home-cooked meals take time to prepare but they taste better than processed food, will improve your health and save you money.
 You’ll usually find unpackaged fruits and vegetables at the farmers’ market.
+The grocery store may also have a decent amount.
 Use your jars and cloth bags for whole grains at the bulk bins.
 Buy real bread in a cloth bag at a bakery.
 Opt for milk in returnable glass bottles and take your containers to the meat, fish and cheese counters (if you partake).